 Yet the benefits of process standardization are brutally clear:

 Despite these benefits, why is process standardization so difficult to achieve?

 Part of the problem is a diminishment of enterprise focus.
 When success is defined locally it’s difficult to sacrifice local winning for organisational winning, especially when incentives are driven by local measures.
 In this case the enterprise is a subordinated, distant, and academic idea while reality is experienced within local silos and stovepipes.

 Just as fragmentation is the enemy of process improvement it’s also the primary constraint to process standardization.

 As organisations become larger and more complex it’s far easier to focus on smaller units than the entire global enterprise.
 Citizenship is felt locally.
 This creates a weak corporate center with limited power to mandate compliance to process standards.
 As power moves to the periphery of the organisation and is held by geographic, product, and functional leaders, it’s very difficult to focus on enterprise success.

-Another important way to power up standardisation is to carefully calculate the true cost of process variation.
+Another important way to power up standardization is to carefully calculate the true cost of process variation.
 This is easier said than done as the real costs are distributed and often intentionally hidden.
 A strong project team, with powerful executive sponsorship, and deep accounting expertise is needed to find and total up the real costs of process diversity.
-Variation thrives when there’s no perceived cost, so making the cost of process variation explicit inevitably helps build support for standardisation.
+Variation thrives when there’s no perceived cost, so making the cost of process variation explicit inevitably helps build support for standardization.